harcomaase/lsp-gpt/Readme.md

 straightforward to send the complete file contents with each request, and completely omit partial or delta updates of the file.

-Additionally the language server defines its capabilities, and the client can choose which of these capabilities it wants to use.
+Additionally, the language server defines its capabilities, and the client can choose which of these capabilities it wants to use.
 In the beginning, only `completions` were tested (code completions or text suggestions).
 After that part was working successfully, the language server also reported further capabilities from the language server protocol.
 The tested capabilities and their results are documented in the following paragraphs.

-#### capability: document highlight provider
+#### capability: document highlight

 - highlights selected (key-) words in the complete document (or range)
 - does not yet work in the editor (TODO: seems to work in addition to basic syntax highlighting only?)

-#### capability: diagnostic provider
+#### capability: diagnostic

 - shows errors and warnings in the document
 - needs extra steps, since the server pushes diagnostics to the client without the client requesting it
 - possible solution: add explicit request for diagnostics on each file change

-#### capability: hover provider
+#### capability: hover

 - shows information about the token under the cursor (e.g. type of variable, signature of method)
-- works as intended, detailed information about token is returned
+- works mostly as intended, detailed information about token is returned
+- using GPT-4-turbo, the complete line is explained often

-#### capability: references provider
+#### capability: references

 - shows references of the selected token, e.g. usages of methods
 - results are currently faulty: wrong line numbers are reported, not all references are found

-TODO: describe additional capabilities
+#### capability: code action

+- show possible changes to the code, either to fix an error/warning or refactor code
+- GPT-4 offered actions, while GPT-4-turbo did not suggest a single action yet, without further prompting or examples

+#### capability: document formatting

+- allows the language server to format a document or section of it according to language formatting rules
+- does not work yet: the suggested changes lead to duplication of lines

+#### capability: renaming

+- allows renaming of symbols throughout document of complete workspace
+- does not work reliably: other symbol got renamed, and new name was inserted on blank lines

 TODO: check for problems in position encoding (code action seems to be 1 line off, also references are sometimes in empty lines)

 ### usage in editors